mariosgeo/Geology/README.md

 # Geology - Biharmonic Inpainting for Geological Models

-This repository contains a Python implementation for geological model reconstruction using machine learning inpainting techniques.
+This repository contains a Python implementation for geological model reconstruction using inpainting techniques.
 The project focuses on filling gaps in geological data using biharmonic inpainting and one-vs-all classification methods.

 ## 🎯 Overview